 Demand for home health care services continues to increase, presenting many challenges when it comes to staffing your home health care agency.
 Recent data projects that Americans will spend $5.7 trillion on health care by 2026.
 But many home health care agencies struggle to keep up with this growth from a staffing perspective.

 Beyond projected job growth, there are many challenges in home health care hiring.
-These include: historically-low unemployment, limited interest in home health care careers and current home health care employees’ interest in roles outside the industry.
+These include: limited interest in home health care careers and current home health care employees’ interest in roles outside the industry.

 Given these obstacles, how can you ensure you’re staffing your home health care agency with qualified employees to keep up with continued growth over the next decade?
 Below, we’ve outlined several tips to attract and hire your best home health care team.